Fuck (band): History

-The track "Laundry Shop" (Conduct) was featured (uncredited) in a 2006 episode of the CBS sitcom How I Met Your Mother.
+The song "Laundry Shop" from Conduct was featured (uncredited) in a 2006 episode of the CBS sitcom How I Met Your Mother.

-In November 2008, the band participated with other similarly named bands, including Holy Fuck, Fucked Up and Fuck Buttons in the Festival of the Fuck Bands music festival in the village of Fucking, Austria.
+In November 2008, the band participated with other similarly named bands, including Holy Fuck, Fucked Up, and Fuck Buttons in the Festival of the Fuck Bands music festival in the village of Fucking, Austria.

 In 2018, Fuck released The Band, their first LP in 14 years.

 To date, Fuck has performed over 400 live shows and recorded on nine labels.
 Prudhomme currently lives in Memphis and the rest of the band lives in the San Francisco Bay Area.